PS1TD/OctoDash/Installation.md

 If you get the `Cannot open virtual console 2 (Permission denied)` error run `sudo chmod ug+s /usr/lib/xorg/Xorg` and reboot.

+## Setup without Keyboard

+Don't have a keyboard connected to your Raspberry Pi?
+No problem.

+### Send Keyboard input to Pi via SSH
+You can use [xdotool](https://theembeddedlab.com/tutorials/simulate-keyboard-mouse-events-xdotool-raspberry-pi/) to send keyboard input to the Pi via SSH.
+This is the recommended method, as your config will be validated by OctoDash and tested if the connection works.

+### Creating the config manually
+*You need to know what you are doing, if you face any errors please delete your config and try setting it up with xdotools*

+First you need to copy the `sample.config.json` from this repo to `.config/octodash/config.json` and then adjust to your needs.
+Most of the parameters should be pretty safe explanatory.
+If you have questions about variable types please have a look at [this file](https://github.com/UnchartedBull/OctoDash/blob/master/src/app/config/config.service.ts#L155).
+After a restart OctoDash should pick up to new config file and work normally (or show you an error message, which you need to fix ;))

 ## Website (deprecated)